Gamma-Microsystems/SiriusOS/README.md

 ### Other

-ToaruOS has been successfully tested on real hardware.
+SiriusOS has been successfully tested on real hardware.
 If the native BIOS or EFI loaders fail to function, try booting with Grub.
-ToaruOS complies with the "Multiboot" and "Multiboot 2" specs so it may be loaded with either the `multiboot` or `multiboot2` commands as follows:
+SiriusOS complies with the "Multiboot" and "Multiboot 2" specs so it may be loaded with either the `multiboot` or `multiboot2` commands as follows:

 ```
 multiboot2 /path/to/misaka-kernel root=/dev/ram0 migrate vid=auto start=live-session